 In particular, I am interested in the visual effects of the urban environment in which most of the planet lives.
 This includes architecture and public space, as well as passageways and transit lines, advertising, public art, cultural remnants and the emerging visual landscape of digital culture.

 My work is often based on explorations of unknown spaces, and the aimless wander has become an increasingly important part of my practice.
-The experience of being “off the map,” or otherwise guided by ones immediate environment itself, has been an essential tool for my work.
-It helps me to, as Steven Shore said, “communicate what the world looks like in a state of heightened awareness.”
+The experience of being “off the map,” or otherwise guided by ones immediate environment itself, has been essential in my most recent projects.

 I often work in book form, creating small runs of hand-bound artist books.
 I shoot mostly with vintage gear, especially 60s era rangefinders, old Polaroids and a Crown Graphic 4x5.
 As of 2011 I split my time between Brussels, Belgium and Thomas, West Virginia.